 3 Ways Understanding Bayes Theorem Will Improve Your Data Science

-Mastery of the mathematics and applications of this intuitive statistical concept will advance your credibility as a decision maker.
+Mastery of this intuitive statistical concept will advance your credibility as a decision-maker.

 Bayes Theorem gives us a way of updating our beliefs in light of new evidence, taking into account the strength of our prior beliefs.
 Deploying Bayes Theorem, you seek to answer the question: what is the likelihood of my hypothesis in light of new evidence?